Safe Passage founder Hanley Denning had an uncanny ability to connect with community members by listening to their stories and learning their needs.

 Family and Community Services also extends our care into the student’s community.
 Through bi-monthly home visits, trained social workers provide social service outreach to children and families in Safe Passage programs.

 The parents of Safe Passage students are a critical link between our program and the community, and Safe Passage social workers help parents navigate the new student enrollment process.
-On-site social workers at the Escuelita and Educational Reinforcement Center are available to respond to parent and student questions or concerns.
+On-site social workers are stationed at each school, available to respond to parent and student questions or concerns.